cqdetdev/plugin/docs/plugin-architecture.md

 This document describes the external plugin architecture implemented in Dragonfly.
 Plugins run as separate processes (PHP, Node, Go, Rust, …) and interact with the server over a **single bidirectional gRPC stream** that carries events (host → plugin) and actions (plugin → host).
-The transport is negotiated by the Dragonfly process, which connects to each plugin over HTTP/2 and exchanges length-prefixed protobuf messages.
+The Dragonfly server runs a gRPC server that plugins connect to as clients, exchanging length-prefixed protobuf messages over HTTP/2.

 ## 1. Goals